cdi-unit/cdi-unit/docs/index.md

 **Enabling alternative classes:**

-The @ActivatedAlternatives annotaton like @AdditionalClasses will allow discovery of a class for testing, however it also [enables the alternative](http://docs.jboss.org/weld/reference/1.1.0.Final/en-US/html_single/#alternatives).
+The @ActivatedAlternatives annotation like @AdditionalClasses will allow discovery of a class for testing, however it also [enables the alternative](http://docs.jboss.org/weld/reference/1.1.0.Final/en-US/html_single/#alternatives).

 The [StarshipTest](#example) can be modified to use the new type of engine.